VyrBy/EchoLauncher/README.md

 ## Download
 To download release, follow this [link](https://github.com/VyrBy/EchoLauncher/releases/).

+## License
+This launcher is distributed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+You are allowed to modify and share it, but **commercial use is prohibited** without explicit permission.
+Credit to the original author (VyrBy) is required.

 ### P.S.
 My native language is Russian, but you can contact me in other languages!